-AUSTRALIATHE WIERD thing about Christmas in Australia is that it happens in the middle of summer.
+AUSTRALIATHE WIERDIST thing about Christmas in Australia is that it falls in the middle of summer.
 Therefore, for most Australians Christmas means not snow but SUN....SURF....SHOPPING.
-Around the Sydney region, Christmas beetles appear in their metallic hues, banging against the windows at night.
+In the Sydney region, Christmas beetles appear in their metallic hues, banging against the windows at night.
 On Christmas Day in Australia, it is quite possible to relax in a spa or swimming pool, or go to the beach, or even play golf.
-I have done all of the above.
+I have done all of the above, and more.

 A typical Australian Christmas menu could include seafood, glazed ham, cold chicken, duck or turkey, cold deli meats, cheeses and nibblies, salads galore, desserts of all types, fruit salad, pavlovas, ice-cream plus Christmas edibles of all varieties such as mince pies, fruit cake, shortbread, chocolates, etc.

 BRAZILAS IN AUSTRALIA, Christmas is celebrated in summer in Brazil, and therefore the weather is hot.
 One custom dating from colonial times involves the eating of salted cod, or bacalhau.
-They have a similar custom in Italy, according to one of my students.
+They have a similar custom in Italy, according to one of my students, as well as Portugal.

-CHINABELIEVE IT or not, China is home to one of the largest Christian communities in the world, estimated to comprise more than 100 million souls.
+CHINABELIEVE IT or not, China is home to one of the largest Christian congregations in the world, estimated to comprise more than 100 million souls.
 That said, the government has tried to discourage Christmas in recent times, dismissing it as a foreign vice.
-It is popular to give apples embossed with the Chinese characters for "peace".
+In some places, it is popular to give apples embossed with the Chinese characters for "peace".

-DENMARKTHE CHRISTMAS feast in Denmark is held at midnveryone looks forward to dessert when a special rice pudding is served in which a single almond is hidden.
-Whoever finds the almond will hahe comin
+DENMARKTHE CHRISTMAS feast in Denmark is held at midnveryone looks forward to dessert when a special rice pudding i

 DENMARKTHE CHRISTMAS feast in Denmark is held at midnight on Christmas Eve.
 Everyone looks forward to dessert when a special rice pudding is served in which a single almond is hidden.
 Whoever finds the almond will have good luck for the coming year.